lighterio/ltl/README.md

 ### Comments

-Line comments and block comments are inserted by using `//` as a tag (at the beginning of a line).
+Line comments and block comments are added by using `//` as a tag (at the beginning of a line).
 Both are ignored.
 ```jade
 h1 Comments